TimofonicJunkRoom/withLinux/booknote/BeautifulArchitecture/main.md

 Architecture is a part of the design of the system; it highlights some details by abstracting away from others.
 Architecture is thus a subset of design.

+The first concern of a software architect is not the functionality of the system, but the quality concerns that needed to be satisfied.

+Architecture decisions will have an impact on what kinds of changes can be done easily and quickly and what changes will take time and be hard to do.

+In the extreme case, there is no decomposition, and the system is developed as a monolithic block of software.

+Choosing one of the technologies is and architecture decision that will have significant impact on your ability to meet cartain quality requirements.

+We hope you understand by now that architecture decisions are important if your system is going to meet its quality requirements, and what you want to pay attention to the architecture and make these decisions intentionaly rather than just "letting the architecture emerge".

+The mind of a single user must comprehend a computer architecture.
+If a planned architecture cannot be designed by a single mind, it cannot be comprehended by one.

+Fred Brooks said that conceptual integrity is the most important attribute of an architecture.

+* Functionality
+* Changeability
+* Performance
+* Capacity
+* Ecosystem
+* Modularity
+* Buildability
+* Producibility
+* Security

+Key structural decisions divide the product into components and define the relationships among those components.

+#### Summary of structures

+* Information hiding structure: "is part of", "is contained in": changeability, modularity, buildability
+* Uses structure: "uses": producibility, ecosystem
+* Process structure: "gives work to", "gets resources from", "shares resource with", "contained in": performance, changeability, capacity
+* Data access structure: "has access to": security, ecosystem

+Searching the web for "software architecture review checklist" returns dozens of chechlists.

+Albert Einstein might say that beautiful architecture are as simple as possible, but no simpler.

+Our last example is the Unix system, which exhibits conceptual integrity, is widely used, and has had great influence.
+The pipe and filters design is a lovely abstraction that permits rapid construction of new applications.

+> "Chapter1" was marked as read in Sept 2016.

+## Chapter 2: A Table of two systems: a modern-day software fable
+TODO